John Banim: Legacy

 1865 cover of The Bit o' Writin by John and Michael Banim.

-His strength lies in the delineation of the characters of the Irish lower classes, and the impulses, often misguided and criminal, by which they are influenced, and in this he showed remarkable power.
+Banim's strength lies in the delineation of the characters of the Irish lower classes, and the impulses, often misguided and criminal, by which they are influenced, and in this he showed remarkable power.

 An assessment in the Encyclopædia Britannica Eleventh Edition (1911) reads:

 The true place of the Banims in literature is to be estimated from the merits of the O'Hara Tales; their later works, though of considerable ability, are sometimes prolix and are marked by too evident an imitation of the Waverley Novels.
 The Tales, however, are masterpieces of faithful delineation.
 The strong passions, the lights and shadows of Irish peasant character, have rarely been so ably and truly depicted.
 The incidents are striking, sometimes even horrible, and the authors have been accused of straining after melodramatic effect.
 The lighter, more joyous side of Irish character, which appears so strongly in Samuel Lover, receives little attention from the Banims.